ciaranrobrien/SwiftUIDelayedGesture/README.md

 ```

 ### Parameters
-* `delay`: A value that controls the duration of the long press that must elapse before the gesture can be recognized by the view.
+* `delay`: A value that controls the duration of the long press that must elapse before lower precedence gestures can be recognized by the view.
 * `action`: An action to perform if a tap gesture is recognized before the long press can be recognized by the view.

 ## Requirements